 Mags Collins was our previous chairperson.
-She took time out from her hectic travel intinerary to talk to us about all things youth hostelling.
+She took time out from her hectic travel itinerary to talk to us about all things youth hostelling.

 1. What makes our mission meaningful to you?